Metric Program Synthesis: Related Work

-\paragraph{Neural guided synthesis} Neural guided synthesis techniques have been previously applied to the CAD reconstruction problem.
-An early example of this paradigm exploited the output of partially constructed models to guide the search~\cite{Ellis2019} and inspired the ranking phase of our current algorithm.
-More recent forms of neural guided synthesis have been shown to support very expressive CAD formalisms that go beyond constructive solid geometry (e.g.~\cite{WillisPLCDLSM21}).
-A common limitation of all the tools in this space is that they require significant work ahead of time to collect a dataset and train the algorithm on that dataset.
-In contrast, our approach works out-of-the-box without the need for specialized training.
-There is a potential for future work that seeks to apply the insights of this work in a deep learning context.

-\paragraph{Bottom-up synthesis} Our work builds heavily on bottom up synthesis.
-Early algorithms for bottom-up synthesis were introduced concurrently by~\citeauthor{AlbarghouthiGK13} and~\citeauthor{Udupa2013}. \citeauthor{dace} improved on the basic bottom-up synthesis approach by demonstrating the use of Finite Tree Automata (FTA) to efficiently represent the space of searched programs.
-Our work was particularly inspired by the work of \citeauthor{Wang2018} that demonstrated the use of abstraction refinement to speed up bottom up search.
+\paragraph{Bottom-up Synthesis} Our work builds heavily on bottom-up synthesis with equivalence reduction, an idea that was introduced concurrently by~\citeauthor{AlbarghouthiGK13} and~\citeauthor{transit}.
+Later work by ~\citeauthor{dace} explored another variation of this idea in the context of version space learning and showed how to use Finite Tree Automata (FTA) to compactly represent the space of programs consistent with a given specification.
+Our work was particularly inspired by \textsc{Blaze}~\cite{blaze} which demonstrated the use of abstraction refinement to speed up bottom up search.
 Abstractions provide a mechanism for grouping closely related solutions, allowing large sets of solutions to be ruled out by evaluating only one abstract solution.
-As explained earlier, we improve upon this work by using instead a similarity metric to group related solutions and by using a local search to explore promising regions of the search space.
+In this regard, \textsc{Blaze} can be viewed as performing equivalence reduction over abstract domains.
+In this work, we explore another relaxation of observational equivalence based on the notion of observational similarity rather than abstract equivalence.
+We believe that our metric program synthesis idea is complementary to the abstraction refinement approach and can work well in settings for which abstract domains are hard to design or where abstractions do not effectively reduce the search~space.

+\paragraph{Quantitative Synthesis} A key part of our algorithm is the use of distance metrics to group similar programs and to rank them.
+In this regard, our method bears similarities to prior work exploring the use of quantitative goals in program synthesis, both in the reactive synthesis space~\cite{CernyH11} and in functional synthesis (e.g. ~\cite{Schkufza2013,Schkufza0A14}).
+However, in many of these cases, the quantitative objectives are used to deal with noisy or probabilistic specifications~\cite{raychev-2016-learn-progr-noisy-data,handa-2020-induc-progr-synth-over-noisy-data}, whereas we use them to perform search more effectively.